 - The central nervous system, which interprets the sounds.

-• In the inner ear : the 15,000 or so hair cells at the base of the cochlea detect the vibrations and generate the nerve impulses that are sent to the brain via the auditory nerve.
+• At the level of the inner ear : the 15,000 hair cells distributed at the base of the cochlea detect the vibrations and generate the nerve impulses that are sent to the brain by the auditory nerve ;

 - Life experiences (such as socio-economic status).

 Further informations :